 Water, ash, metal particles, etc., are the most common impurities in waste oil.
 Heating and settling is again the traditional method of separating waste oil.

 This method has less capital expenditure but is highly inefficient and produces low-grade waste oil.

-Heating and settling are affected under gravity, which takes time and is not sufficient to pull out all the entrapped water and microscopic particles.
+Heating and settling are affected under gravity, which takes time and is insufficient to pull out all the entrapped water and microscopic particles.

-Compared to the methods mentioned earlier of filtration and settling, a centrifuge offers much higher efficiencies.
+Compared to the methods mentioned earlier for filtration and settling, a centrifuge offers much higher efficiency.
 A centrifuge also eliminates labor and material costs related to filters resulting in uninterrupted waste oil production.

-A specially configured industrial centrifuge for the separation of waste mineral oils is a waste oil centrifuge.
-With the expanded settling area of the disc-stack, it separates water and fine sediment from waste oil.
+A specially configured industrial centrifuge for separating waste mineral oils is a waste oil centrifuge.
+The expanded settling area of the disc stack separates water and fine sediment from waste oil.

 Our centrifuge has been shown to reduce ash, sulfur, and other undesirable elements from waste oil.
 More details on ash removal from waste oil are in our related article.

-Exerting up-to 10,000 g-force, this centrifuge also separates all free-water from waste oil.
+Exerting up to 10,000 g-forces, this centrifuge also separates all free water from waste oil.

-Wastewater is essentially used water with liquid (oily) or solid (sludge) impurities.
+Wastewater essentially uses water with liquid (oily) or solid (sludge) impurities.
 This water needs to be cleaned before it can be discharged into municipal sewers or reused.

-However, all these technologies are unable to remove the oily phase from the wastewater.
+However, all these technologies cannot remove the oily phase from the wastewater.